EgisCorp/XDWorld/README.md

 ### 2.30.2 (2026/09/22)
 #### 1. Improved the stability of 3D Tiles.

+#### 2. JSFlood Floating-Point Precision Improvement
+* Improved floating-point precision in JSFlood processing.

+#### 3. Fixed Layer Order Rendering Issue
+* Fixed an issue where RTT-related features, such as terrain editing, could fail to render correctly when layer order was mixed regardless of layer type.

 ### 2.30.1 (2026/09/14)
 #### 1. Particle Transparency Error Fix